open-telemetry/opentelemetry.io/content/en/blog/2023/gc-elections.md

 [member of standing](https://github.com/open-telemetry/community/blob/main/governance-charter.md#members-of-standing)
 in the OpenTelemetry community, we invite you to participate in this election to ensure that the community is well-represented in the Governance Committee.
-In this election four people must be elected, each with two-year terms.
+In this election five people must be elected, each with two-year terms.

 If you have made contributions to our ecosystem not measured by the automatic process, you can request